-Norwegian Exploration Program: On July 21, 2011 EMC Metals Corp. announced encouraging assay results from a surface soil sampling program conducted in June on a 3.75 sq. km portion of its Tørdal property, a scandium, rare earth elements, and specialty metals pegmatite project in Telemark county, southern Norway.
+Exploration work done to date has focused on the Tørdal pegmatites.
+In July, we announced encouraging assay results from a surface soil sampling program conducted in June on a 3.75 sq. km portion at Tørdal.

 Highlights of Initial Surface Soil Sample Program: